 How to move forward then?
 Here’s where they agree:

-- Hannah needs to be as safe as possible from war, terrorism and/or local strife.
+- Hannah needs to be as safe as possible from war, terrorism, and/or local strife.
 Therefore when contemplating a move, Peter and Eliza will consult the State Department’s Office of American Citizens Services and Crisis Management (ACS), for local conditions on safety and security.

 - Hannah must have proper housing and good schools.
 After some discussion, Eliza and Peter agreed Germany and Jordan are sufficient.
 For homework, they researched area schools for the next mediation session.

-- Hannah is bright, easy going and readily makes friends.
+- Hannah is bright, easy-going and readily makes friends.
 Her skills in English are strong and she understands German.
 She already has moved several times internationally and transitions well.

 - Hannah will continue to learn both languages wherever she moves.
-Toward that goal, she will enroll in language class or work with a private tutor.
-Whenever possible, Hannah will attend an international school for the exposure to multiple cultures.
+Toward that goal, she will enroll in a language class or work with a private tutor.
+Whenever possible, Hannah will attend an international school for exposure to multiple cultures.

 - The non-custodial parent will Skype several times a week with Hannah, who also can initiate calls herself.
 When she is 11, she will get her own cell phone or the equivalent.